kevin-ssy/old_kevin-ssy.github.io/_pages/about.md

 I received a B.Eng. degree in 2016 in Software Engineering from [Wuhan University](http://www.whu.edu.cn/), China.
 My current focus is on building a comprehensive visual system with an unified perception.

+#### We are currently looking for interns at TVG.
+Feel free to drop me emails if you're interested.

 ## Recent News